Culinary guide

 Challenge bites

-These are classic “try it once” foods you’ll see in Ecuador.
+These are classic "try it once" foods you'll see in Ecuador.
 If you want a story, order one and lean in.
-In the future, this section can include “where to try it” and trusted spots.
+Use this space to flag where locals order it and which version is worth seeking out.

 Where to try it (coming soon)

-This space is reserved for curated recommendations: neighborhoods, markets, restaurants, and “best version of the dish” picks by region.
+This space is reserved for curated recommendations: neighborhoods, markets, restaurants, and trusted food spots.
+Gems are recommended by locals and guests.